|Complete||$1,500 (per event)|

 In case of any conduct not complying with the standards outlined above, FLW shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee (minus deposit) or to disqualify a contestant.

-Fishing is defined as having a lure attached to a line and a rod and reel with the lure in the water.
+Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
-All lures (including Alabama rigs and similar umbrella-type rigs) must adhere to state regulations.
+All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
+Alabama rigs and similar umbrella-type rigs are limited to a maximum of five wires with a maximum of five spinners, five lures and three hooks (single or treble) unless state regulations are more restrictive, in which case state regulations prevail.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
+Trolling is defined as operating the combustion engine to extend a cast or lengthen a retrieve.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your co-angler or pro for verification.

 There will be only one checkpoint for boat check in the morning and one check-in point in the afternoon.
 Failure to go through boat check and checkout in the morning or failure to check in at the check-in point will result in disqualification.
 All fishing must cease upon check-in.